grnet/synnefo/docs/install-guide-debian.rst

   * Support disk hotplug even with chroot or SM (2.13)
   * Some refactor wrt NICs at the HV level (2.12)

 To install Ganeti run:

 .. code-block:: console

-   # apt-get install snf-ganeti ganeti2 drbd8
+   # apt-get install snf-ganeti ganeti2 drbd-utils

 Ganeti will make use of drbd.
 To enable this and make the configuration permanent you have to do the following: